How to piss off Irish People – (as a tourist)

 It's simply folklore and more than likely came from an Irish person telling the story of the ‘wee man down the road' when they had a little bit too much to drink.

-The story goes, if you catch a Leprechaun, you gain access to his fortune.
+The story goes that if you catch a Leprechaun, you gain access to his fortune.
 Otherwise known as a pot of gold.
-But, that's it, it's just a tale with very little reality attached to it!
+But that's it, it's just a tale with very little reality attached to it!

-One sure fire way to be a called a ‘Gobshite' (aka an idiot) by an Irish person is to make reference to Ireland being part of ‘the UK', ‘Britain' or ‘England'.
+One sure-fire way to be called a ‘Gobshite' (aka an idiot) by an Irish person is to make reference to Ireland being part of ‘the UK', ‘Britain' or ‘England'.

-We are none of the above and do not take statements like that likely.
-We worked damn hard for our freedom for it to be disrespected by tourists who failed to do some research before their visit.
+We are none of the above and do not take statements like that lightly.
+We worked damn hard for our freedom, for it to be disrespected by tourists who failed to do some research before their visit.

 Ireland is Irish.
 And Irish only!